konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 | 7     | 2       | train_category_ai | Start the training of the categorization model.                                                                 | 10 hours           |
 | 7, 3  | 3       | categorize        | Run the categorization against all Documents in the its category.                                               | 3 minutes          |
 | 7, 3  | 4       | evaluate_ai_model | Evaluate the categorization Ai models performance.                                                              | 60 hours           |

+## Django-silk integration

+[Django-silk](https://github.com/jazzband/django-silk) is an integration into our server which offers a detailed overview of time spend in the database or within the internal code.
+When trying to troubleshoot performance issues, wanting to understand where queries are made, or needing to cooperate with our support on technical problems, it may be useful to use the Django-silk profiling to analyze performance.

+By default, the package is installed but turned off, you can enable the package by setting the following variable:

+- `SILK_PROFILING: True`

+By default, only 15% of requests are being profiled, this can be changed to any number between 0 and 100:

+- `SILKY_INTERCEPT_PERCENT: 15`

+To avoid the database from filling up, only the past 10k requests are being kept, this can be changed to any value:

+- `SILKY_MAX_RECORDED_REQUESTS: 10000`

+### Profiling with Django silk

+After enabling Django silk, the dashboard will become available on `http://localhost:8000/silk` for users who are logged in as superuser.
+The database can also be cleared by navigating to `http://localhost:8000/silk/cleardb/`.
+Do keep in mind that this package does add some overhead querying to each request.
+So unless there are active problems, it may be best to keep it turned off or at a low `SILKY_INTERCEPT_PERCENT` percentage.